 SEVIS is an internet-based system that allows schools and the U.S. Citizenship and Immigration Service to exchange data on the visa status of international students.
 Accurate and current information is transmitted electronically throughout an F-1 or J-1 student's academic career in the United States.
 U.S. embassies and consulates also have access to SEVIS.

 After the College of Saint Benedict/St. John's University admits an international student, SEVIS is notified.
 The USCIS approves the University's request to issue an I-20.
-The University mails the new bar-coded I-20 form to the student.
+The University mails the new I-20 form to the student.

 The student visits the U.S. consulate abroad, and the consulate issues a visa after they confirm through SEVIS that the I-20 the student is carrying is a valid document.
 The student's entry into the U.S. is reported in SEVIS at the airport when the student arrives in the U.S.